ejmeitz/CumulantAnalysis.jl/README.md

 Pkg.add(; url = "https://github.com/ejmeitz/CumulantAnalysis.jl.git", rev = "v0.1.0")
 ```

-Note that this package automatically installs LAMMPS and if a GPU is detected it will isntall a GPU version of LAMMPS.
+Note that this package automatically installs LAMMPS and if a GPU is detected it will install a GPU version of LAMMPS.
 If you have compilation errors related to this open a PR.
 The GPU is not used, but can still cause headaches at compile time if your Linux is too "old".

 ### Citation